ryanwprice/vdes10918/projects/project3-4/readme.md

 ### Week 14

 1. All process documentation listed above, saved as a single PDF file of professional quality & aesthetically cohesive design, uploaded to Slate.
+2. Digital prototype (using XD, Origami, etc.), tested and recorded as an MP4

 ## Grading Criteria